AngeloGalav/deep-learning-notes/Notes/2023-05-02 - Recurrent Neural Networks.md

 They were used for NLP until the birth of transformers.

 Asperti then did a long ass demo.
+You can find the demo [here](https://virtuale.unibo.it/pluginfile.php/1623565/mod_resource/content/1/carry_over.ipynb).

 -----